basupatil1213/low-level-system-design-resource/src/main/java/com/basavarajpatil/designPatterns/ReadMe.md

 - "Design a notification system using Factory pattern"
 - "When would you use the Observer pattern?"
 - "Explain the difference between Factory and Abstract Factory"
+- "Create an adapter for integrating third-party payment systems"
+- "Design a decorator chain for processing requests"
+- "How would you handle multiple incompatible APIs?"

 ## 🔗 Resources